imgly/background-removal-js/packages/node/README.md

 ## Overview

-`@imgly/background-removal` is a powerful npm package that allows developers to seamlessly remove the background from images directly in the browser.
+`@imgly/background-removal-node` is a powerful npm package that allows developers to seamlessly remove the background from images in NodeJs.
 With its unique features and capabilities, this package offers an innovative and cost-effective solution for background removal tasks without compromising data privacy.

 The key features of `@imgly/background-removal` are: